jopemachine/awesome-stars/README.md

 ## JavaScript

 - [apify/got-cjs](https://github.com/apify/got-cjs) - An action to release a CommonJS version of the popular library got, which is soon to be available only in an ESM format.
-- [kishanrajput23/Hacktoberfest-2022](https://github.com/kishanrajput23/Hacktoberfest-2022) - Contribute in this repository by raising genuine PR.
-Get verified, merged and earn the free swags from Hacktoberfest 2022.
 - [sindresorhus/p-lazy](https://github.com/sindresorhus/p-lazy) - Create a lazy promise that defers execution until it's awaited or when .then() or .catch() is called
 - [soldair/node-qrcode](https://github.com/soldair/node-qrcode) - qr code generator
 - [yeoman/update-notifier](https://github.com/yeoman/update-notifier) - Update notifications for your CLI app